openstack/openstack-manuals/doc/admin-guide-cloud/source/networking_adv-features.rst

-       This port must be on an Networking subnet that is attached to a router uplinked to the external network used to create the floating IP.Conceptually, this is because the router must be able to perform the Destination NAT (DNAT) rewriting of packets from the floating IP address (chosen from a subnet on the external network) to the internal fixed IP (chosen from a private subnet that is behind the router).
+       This port must be on an Networking subnet that is attached to a router uplinked to the external network used to create the floating IP.
+Conceptually, this is because the router must be able to perform the Destination NAT (DNAT) rewriting of packets from the floating IP address (chosen from a subnet on the external network) to the internal fixed IP (chosen from a private subnet that is behind the router).